-The Delta CAD, by policy adopted by the Board of Directors and the Chief Appraiser, reappraises all property in the district on a (3) three year cycle.
-The reappraisal may consist of field inspections, CAMA, or both.
+The Delta CAD, by policy adopted by the Board of Directors and the Chief Appraiser, reappraises all property in the district on a (3) three-year cycle.
+The reappraisal may consist of field inspections, CAMA, and/or both.
 The reappraisal 3-year cycle is a complete appraisal of all properties in the district.
-Tax year 2015, 2016 and 2017 will complete a 3-year reappraisal cycle.
-Tax year 2018 will begin the next 3-year reappraisal cycle.
-Each year, Notices of Appraised Value are mailed to property owners in the District whose value has increased more than \$1000 and as defined by the Tax Code.
+Tax year 2021, 2022 and 2023 will complete a 3-year reappraisal cycle.
+Tax year 2021 will begin the next 3-year reappraisal cycle with Area "A".
+Each year, Notices of Appraised Value are mailed to property owners in the District whose value has increased more than \$1000 as the policy approved by the Delta County Board of Directors and/or as defined by the Tax Code.

 Additionally, every tax year the District inspects and appraises new construction and adds those properties to the appraisal roll.
 The district also inspects and reappraises properties that have been remodeled or demolished, properties with additions, properties with fire damage, or properties with any change or damage.
 These changes are found through building permits issued by the city.
-However, since building permits are not required for properties outside the city limits, District staff maintains a file of newspaper clippings that pertain to changes in property and all District staff remains alert to visual changes in Throughout the year, notes are made on those visual changes and all information is provided to the field appraiser.
+However, since building permits are not required for properties outside the city limits, District staff maintains a file of newspaper clippings that pertain to changes in property and all District staff remains alert to visual changes in properties.
+Throughout the year, notes are made on those visual changes and all information is provided to the field appraiser.
 The field appraiser will also conduct detailed field inspections of properties if requested by the owner and reappraise these properties as necessary.
 The District is contracted with Pritchard & Abbott for appraising mineral, manufacturing & industrial business personal property and Eagle Appraisal & Consulting to assist Delta CAD in the process of data verification, schedule calibrations, depreciation tables, appraisals, field inspections, digital photography and other duties as outlined to insure compliance with the uniformity and equality provisions of the Texas Constitution and the statutory provisions of the Texas Property Tax Code.